 Sale retention will have different effects depending on whether it is applied to net or gross settlement accounts.

-Where sales are retained by participants in the case of gross accounts, the CCP calculates a Settlement Instruction for the aggregate amount of purchases and another for the aggregate amount of sales that have not been retained.
+In the case of gross accounts, once the trades have been retained by the participants, the CCP calculates a Settlement Instruction for each purchase trade and each sale trade that has not been retained.